-(b) The State of Florida's performance and obligation to pay under this Agreement is contingent upon an annual appropriation by the Legislature, and subject to any modification in accordance with either chapter 218, Florida Statutes, or the Florida Constitution.
+(b) The State of Florida's performance and obligation to pay under this Agreement is contingent upon an annual appropriation by the Legislature, and subject to any modification in accordance with either Chapter 216, Florida Statutes, or the Florida Constitution.

 (c) The Division will reimburse the Recipient only for allowable costs incurred by the Recipient for the completion of each deliverable.
-The maximum reimbursement amount for each deliverable is outlined in the Proposed Budget Detail Worksheet (Attachment A (2)) and Scope of Work (Attachment A).
-The maximum reimbursement amount for the entirety of this Agreement is \$105,806.00.
+The maximum reimbursement amount for each deliverable is outlined in the Proposed Budget Detail Worksheet (Attachment A (2)) The maximum reimbursement amount for the entirety of this Agreement is \$105,806.00.

-(d) The Division will review any request for reimbursement by comparing the documentation provided by the Recipient against a performance measure, outlined in Scope of Work (Attachment A) and Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion (Attachment C) which clearly delineates:
+(d) The Division will review quarterly requests for reimbursement by comparing the documentation provided by the Recipient against a performance measure, outlined in Scope of Work (Attachment A), and Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion (Attachment C) which clearly delineates:

-The required minimum acceptable level of service to be performed; and, ii.
+i The required minimum acceptable level of service to be performed; and, ii.
 The criteria for evaluating the successful completion of each deliverable.

-(e) The Division's Grant Manager, as required by section 215.971(2)(c), Florida Statutes, shall reconcile and verify all funds received against all funds expended during the period of agreement and produce a final reconcillation report.
+(e) The Division's Grant Manager, as required by Section 215.971(2)(c), Florida Statutes, shall reconcile and verify all funds received against all funds expended during the period of agreement and produce a final reconciliation report.
 The final report must identify any funds paid in excess of the expenditures incurred by the Recipient.